cassiussa/run-once-daemonset-job/README.md

-# runOnce Daemonset Job for Kubernetes
+# runOnce Daemonset Job for OpenShift (and Kubernetes)
-Lets say you want to be able to run a job on a series of nodes with a specific label.
+Lets say you want to be able to run a `job` on a series of nodes with a specific label.
-- A Daemonset would let you run pods on different nodes, but not as a job
+- A Daemonset would let you run pods on different nodes, but not as a `job`
 - A Job will let you run something once, but there's no guarantee it'll run on all the nodes you want it to

 This git repo can help...